SilasReinagel/CatchyRiffInstruments/documentation/AddAProjectPage.md

 ----

-1. Research a 2019 Top 10 Instrument (on a list, or top-rated on Amazon/Online Music Sales Sites)
+1. Select one 2019 Top 10 Instrument (on a list, or top-rated on Amazon/Online Music Sales Sites)
+2. Ensure that the selected instruments is not already in the Catchy Riff Products Sheet (see below)

 ----

-2. Find any retail vender online, preferably the one with the lowest price (don't do much research)
+3. Find any retail vender online, preferably the one with the lowest price (don't do much research)
-3. Create Product Entry Line Item on Google Products Sheet (use provided Google Sheets link)
+4. Create Product Entry Line Item on Google Products Sheet (use provided Google Sheets link)
 	- Create an SKU
 		i.
 Use an abbreviated form of the product manufactuer ii.
 Use an abbreviated form of the product name or external SKU